310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 Are you by any chance here to take revenge on their behalf or somethin’?

-I did hear ‘bout the vigilante group’s boss being a man called “Oni”.
+I did hear ‘bout the vigilante group’s boss being a man who was called “Oni”.
 I didn’t think he’d be a young boy, though.
 {% endbubble %}

 {% bubble Ibuki smilesoft %}
-Well, it wasn’t just me, my whole family was called “Oni”, you see\~.
+Well, that’s ‘cause it wasn’t just me, my whole family was called “Oni”\~.
 The Oni that people feared the most is likely not me, but my grampa\~.[^7]

 Also, I wasn’t thinking of taking revenge or anything\~.
 That’s too old-fashioned for modern times, and it’s apparently forbidden by law nowadays\~.
 {% endbubble %}